MIchaelKa/tech-knowledge-base/Math/Linear Algebra/Eigenvalues and Eigenvectors.md

 - [[Singular Value Decomposition (SVD)]]
 - [[Covariance Matrix]]

-# Direction of the largest variance.
+# Direction of the largest variance

 Eigenvectors are unit vectors representing the direction of the largest variance.